cycy96/Scratch_project/README.md

 <br>
 Problem Set 1
 <br>
-🔹  Wrote first program by typing precisely these lines into hello.c
+🔹  Wrote first program by typing precisely into hello.c
 <br>
 🔹  Wrote a program in C that prompts the user for a credit card number and then reports whether it is a valid American Express, MasterCard, or Visa card number